intel/dffml/docs/installation.rst

 `pyenv <https://github.com/pyenv/pyenv#simple-python-version-management-pyenv>`_
 is another good way to install it.
 You could also use the docker container.

-Windows and MacOS support varies by which plugins you install.
+**Windows and MacOS are not officially supported yet**.
+Support varies by which plugins you install.
 We do not currently have a list of what is supported and what is not supported on those OSs.

 DFFML is available via pip.

+First make sure you have the latest versions of ``pip``, ``setuptools``, and ``wheel``.
+Some ML libraries require them to be up-to-date.

 .. tabs::

-    .. group-tab:: Linux
+    .. group-tab:: Linux and MacOS

         .. code-block:: console

-            $ python3 -m pip install -U dffml
+            $ python3 -m pip install -U pip setuptools wheel

     .. group-tab:: Windows